Skip to main content

 Biographical Note

-John (Jack) Stanley Waggaman was born March 17, 1930 to John and Enola Waggaman in Detroit, Michigan.
+John "Jack" Stanley Waggaman was born March 17, 1930 to John and Enola Waggaman in Detroit, Michigan.
 He grew up in Marion and Muncie, Indiana, attending Marion High School in 1946.
-Waggaman married Mary J. (Jane) Doughty on April 9, 1955 in Marion County, Indiana.
-They lived in Marion, Indiana after he served in the United States Army in 1955 (he was stationed in Japan) and had two children, Craig and Jeanne.
+Waggaman married Mary Jane Doughty on April 9, 1955 in Marion County, Indiana and they had two children, Craig and Jeanne.
+They lived in Marion, Indiana after John, serving in the United States Army in 1955, was stationed in Japan.

-Jane Waggaman died on November 27, 2012 in Tallahassee, Florida after 57 years of marriage.
-Jack Waggaman died May 8, 2015 in Tallahassee, Florida.
+Jane Waggaman died on November 27, 2012 in Tallahassee, Florida while her husband, Jack folloed her three years later on May 8, 2015, also in Tallahassee.

 Sources: